These options are associated with single-file backups. You use

 The specified path is a simple path name without any wildcard expansion or regular expressions.

-Default: By default, original pathnames are used to create files in the local file system.
+Default: Original pathnames are used to create files under the destination folder.

 Path name of the SBT library used by the software that manages tape backups.
 If this is not specified, operating system-specific search methods are used to locate